Change bank account for e-payment of tax liabilities (federal or state tax)

 Change the E-pay account in QuickBooks Desktop and disable the old bank account.

 - In the Payroll Center, go to the Pay Liabilities tab.
 From the Other Activities list at the bottom, select Change Payment Method to open the QuickBooks Payroll Setup.

 - Click Continue (click Continue again if it doesn't go to the next screen).

 - Select the Bank Account you want to use and click Edit.

 - Enter the Account Number and Routing Number and click Finish.

-To set your new bank account as the default for payroll in QuickBooks:
+Set the new bank account as the default for payroll in QuickBooks Desktop.

 - Choose Edit > Preferences.

 - From the column on the left, click Checking.